tq-bit/qache/readme.md

 ```

 If you assign an array if items, the structure of the first entry will be used for validation.

+### Automatic cache updates

+When a single entry is created or updated, all related cached entries are automatically updated as well.
+Qache will iterate through all array-like entries in the cache, try to find matches and update them accordingly.
+It works like this:

+1. A new entry is added to the cache
+2. Qache will check if there are one or more collection items (= `Arrays`) in its cache-map
+3. It will then either `add` or `update` entries into these collection types

+Deleting entries works analogous.
+If a single entry is removed from the cache, all collections will be updated accordingly.

 <p align="right">(<a href="#top">back to top</a>)</p>